jouvetg/igm_old/doc/update_climate.md

-Climate forcing can be easily enforced in IGM by customizing this function to your needs, e.g., building fields of temperature and precipitation, which can be used by an accumulation/melt model (PDD-like) model.
+This function serves to define a climate forcing (e.g. monthly temperature and precipitation fields) to be used for the surface mass balance model (e.g. accumulation/melt PDD-like model).
+No climate forcing is provided with IGM is this is case-dependent.
 Check at the aletsch-1880-21000 example.